Is Cocaine a Stimulant or a Depressant?

 What Can Misuse of Depressants Cause?

 Since depressants relax and calm the body, they can easily become addictive.
-Large doses can cause confusion, lack of coordination, dizziness, fatigue, lowered blood pressure, slowed heart rate and slowed breathing, among other things.
+Large doses can cause negative effects, including:

 It is also possible to become physically addicted to depressants because brain cells change in an effort to regulate the amount of neurotransmitters that bind to the appropriate receptors.
-Consequently, there can be severe withdrawal symptoms if one stops taking the drug, including anxiety, insomnia, increased heart rate and seizures.
+Consequently, there can be severe withdrawal symptoms if one stops taking the drug, including anxiety, insomnia, increased heart rate, and seizures.
+This is why it's safer to cut the use of depressants in a drug detox center such as Avenues.

 Back to top